TCGTalk Logo

 SIR Price ScenarioEV per PackBreak-even Bundle (USD)Break-even Box (USD)

-A 75% SIR correction would bring the break-even box price to approximately $187 — still above Singapore retail (~$203), which means retail opening would cross from positive to negative EV at that level of correction.
-This level of SIR depreciation has occurred in other popular sets (Prismatic Evolutions Flareon SIR dropped from ~$400 to $150–$160).
+Even a 75% SIR correction (here, scaling both the SIR and Mega Hyper Rare pools) only brings the break-even box price to approximately $262 — still above Singapore retail (~$202.68), meaning retail box opening stays positive EV.
+Individual SIR depreciation of this magnitude has occurred in other popular sets (Prismatic Evolutions Flareon SIR dropped from ~$400 to $150–$160).
 It is not guaranteed, but it is within the range of historical outcomes.

 What You Should Actually Do